A tangy apple cider vinaigrette is the perfect topping for fall salad. Pecans and apples are featured ingredients on a bed of greens.

 And yes, there is some overlap with the apple recipes because it’s just such a natural combination:

 - Sweet Potato Cake with Pecan Praline Icing

-The dressing sets off the salad flavors beautifully
+The homemade salad dressing sets off the salad flavors beautifully

 An optional addition for flavor and crunch:

 If you’re a fan of pomegranate seeds, this fall salad is the perfect place to use them.
 That color and crunch can take an already amazing dish and make it even better.

 Not everyone loves them, so you may want to just offer a small bowl with a spoon next to the salad and anyone that wants to can add some.

 A contrasting texture can definitely take your salad from delicious to amazing.
 The pistachios on this Clementine Salad work the same way.

 - 1½ teaspoons syrup cane or maple syrup

 - 1 teaspoon Dijon mustard